anthonyamar/dca_calculator/README.md

 ## Choosing stocks

-Alpha Vantage API have more than 100 000+ supported stocks, however, it can be sometimes difficult to find the right code for your stock.
+Alpha Vantage API have more than 100 000+ supported stocks, however, it can be sometimes difficult to find the right symbol for your stock.
 You can use the `search_stock(keywords)` method to output a list of stocks that match specifics keywords.
 Once you have the output, just take the right symbol for the stock you were searching for.

 Note that this works only on equity stocks, and not on indexes, ETFs, FOREX or cryptos, even if the stock appeared in the search result.
 This is mainly because I hadn't implemented these and also because of the API that doesn't provide access to monthly data from ETFs and indexes.